Andrea Soncin: Avellino

 On 13 August 2013 he was signed by Avellino.

 Pavia

-On 17 July 2014 he was signed by A.C.
-Pavia.
+On 17 July 2014 he was signed by Pavia.

 AlbinoLeffe (loan)

 On 31 August 2015 Soncin was signed by AlbinoLeffe, on loan from Pavia.

 Montebelluna

-On 24 October 2016 Soncin was signed by Serie D club Montebelluna.
+On 24 October 2016, Soncin was signed by Serie D club Montebelluna.

 Coaching career

-On 27 April 2022 he was appointed caretaker of Venezia for the final five games of the club's 2021–22 Serie A campaign.
+On 27 April 2022, he was appointed caretaker of Venezia for the final five games of the club's 2021–22 Serie A campaign.
 He failed to escape the club from relegation and was not offered the permanent job as a consequence, thus moving back to his previous role as youth coach.

-On 1 November 2022, following the dismissal of Ivan Javorčić as head coach, Soncin was appointed interim head coach once again.
+On 1 November 2022, following the dismissal of Ivan Javorčić as head coach, Soncin was again appointed interim head coach.
 He guided the club for a single game, a 0–1 defeat to Como, before being replaced by new permanent head coach Paolo Vanoli on 7 November 2022.

+On 8 September 2023, Soncin was unveiled as the new head coach of the Italian women's national team, with Viviana Schiavi as his assistant.
+During the UEFA Women's Euro 2025, Soncin received two yellow cards from the sidelines for inappropriate behaviour towards the fourth official, he was the only manager to receive a yellow card.